Ways to Keep Customers Coming Back

 Why?
-Because even in a pandemic, the statistics still prove true that it’s 5x more expensive to find a new client than to keep an existing one.
+Because even in a pandemic, the statistics still prove true that it is 5x more expensive to find a new client than to keep an existing one.
 The current clients are the ones to whom you’ve already moved through the “know like trust” process, one that can be weeks or even months long depending on the business model.

 This advice is 100% something I practice myself too.
-The ways I focus on keeping my clients though is a practice that applies anytime and particularly during a pandemic.
+The ways I focus on keeping my clients though are practices that applies anytime.

 Here’s how it works:

 While we all want to keep our schedules and our meetings on track, sometimes your client just needs to be heard.
 I have had more than one meeting not be as productive as I’d like because just a few minutes in I realized my client needed someone to listen more than they needed to stay on schedule.
 So I did, which leads me to Tip 2.